Quick Guide: Pros and Cons of Having Rabbits as Pets

-I learned this firsthand when I adopted a rabbit who belonged to a friend of mine.
-She loved him dearly, but due to a big life change, she could no longer care for him.
-I stepped in to help, thinking I’d foster him temporarily.
-What I didn’t expect was how quickly he would hop right into my heart and become a cherished part of my family.
-That experience opened my eyes to both the incredible rewards and the real responsibilities of living with a bunny.
+I learned this firsthand when I offered to temporarily foster a friend’s bunny.
+What I didn’t expect was how quickly he would hop into my heart and become a permanent part of my family!
+That experience opened my eyes to the incredible rewards, and the very real responsibilities, of living with a bunny.

 The Pros of Having Rabbits as Pets

-I didn’t expect to feel such a connection, but rabbits are incredibly loving.
+- I didn’t expect to feel such a connection, but rabbits are incredibly loving.
 He would come when I called his name and do a happy little hop (a “binky”) when I walked into the room.
 There’s nothing like earning the trust of a bunny, especially one who might have felt abandoned before.
+If you are wondering about how deep this connection goes, you can read more in my post about whether rabbits recognize their owners.
+Earning the trust of a bunny is a feeling like no other.

 Honestly, that rabbit taught me so much about compassion and responsibility.
 Adopting or fostering a small mammal can change your life, and theirs.
 If you’re thinking about a bunny, I encourage you to check local rescues or shelters.
 There are so many sweet souls out there looking for a loving home. 💛